AdobeDocs/commerce-admin.en/help/inventory-management/install-update.md

 >[!IMPORTANT]
 >
->I t is highly recommended using the default [!DNL Inventory Management] modules. [!DNL CatalogInventory] module, which is used instead of disabled [!DNL Inventory Management] modules, is deprecated.
+>It is highly recommended using the default [!DNL Inventory Management] modules. [!DNL CatalogInventory] module, which is used instead of disabled [!DNL Inventory Management] modules, is deprecated.
 Disabling of [!DNL Inventory Management] modules may cause unstable system work and different issues.

 You may want to disable [!DNL Inventory Management] modules to: